PierreRL/Textbook-NLP-Classification/README.md

 # Textbook NLP Classifier

-Classifies textbook extracts in Maths, Computing or History using ML methods.
+Classifier for textbook extracts in Maths, Computing or History using NLP and ML methods.